ashrest23/customer-sentiment-analysis-nlp/README.md

 - Process and analyze **text-based review data**
 - Engineer meaningful **features from raw text**
 - Experiment with different **similarity functions and parameters**
-- Select the **best performing model configuration**
+- Select the **best performing model configuration using cross validation**
 - Predict sentiment for unseen review data

 ---

 ## Dataset

-The dataset consists of **Amazon product reviews** used to determine sentiment polarity.
+The dataset consists of **Customer product reviews** used to determine sentiment polarity.

 ### Training Dataset